Effective Self-Care Strategies For Teachers To Enhance Wellbeing

 2. Practice healthy habits.

-Healthy habits include drinking enough water, eating balanced meals, getting plenty of sleep, and exercising.
+Healthy self-care habits include drinking enough water, eating balanced meals, getting plenty of sleep, and exercising.
 When you feel good physically, you also feel better mentally.
 These practices also keep you feeling regulated, stable, and strong.

 If you struggle to set new habits, link them to existing routines.
 For instance, drink a glass of water before brushing your teeth in the morning and at night, or briefly exercise while dinner cooks.